 After you receive confirmation you have been approved, you can try going online if there are shifts available or wait until the calendar opens up and schedule your shift availability.

-Before you start as a Skip The Dishes Driver, you should read over all the rules and legal documents.
-These are the Skip The Dishes driver contracts you have to agree to:
+Before you start as a Skip The Dishes courier you should read over all the rules and legal documents.
+These are the Skip The Dishes courier contracts you have to agree to:

 The Courier Agreement mainly sets out the terms of your relationship with Skip The Dishes as an independent contractor, not an employee.
 Along with a lot of other legal jargon that you have to agree to, it says you have to maintain your own insurance, vehicle, license, etc.